LukasKalbertodt/LukasKalbertodt.github.io/_posts/2023-11-18-tiled-soft-shadow-volumes.md

 The given durations are for only the rasterization step for a specific scene, and are very rough estimates.
 For comparison, the 16×16 grid explained above took 5ms.

-## Texturing?
+## Texturing/alpha masking?

-As with most per-triangle shadow volume techniques, using textures is possible, at least in theory.
+As with most per-triangle shadow volume techniques, using textures to make part of the geometry transparent is possible, at least in theory.
 In practice, this would likely make the actual rasterization a lot slower.
 Currently, each scanline merely needs a few adds, multiplications and bit-operations.
 To use texturing, the texture coordinate needs to be interpolated and for each pixel that is not yet occluded, a texture fetch needs to happen.